Background

 Importing a Gating-ML can be accessed in either of two ways:

 1) Navigate to the experiment in which you want to import gates.
-Then import the gates through Actions > Upload > Upload gates from gating-ML.
+Then import the gates through Gates > Upload gates from gating-ML.

-Tailored gates can be transferred via Gating-ML.
-The tailored gates are associated with file names.
-If you wish to apply the tailored gates to new files in another experiment, you may export the Gating-ML from the first experiment and open it in a text editor.
-You can then search the tailored gate locations using the old file name.
+Gate positioning can be transferred via Gating-ML.
+The specific location of the gates is associated with file names.
+If you wish to apply the same location of the gates to new files in another experiment, you may export the Gating-ML from the first experiment and open it in a text editor.
+You can then search the target gate using the old file name.
 Once you have located the file name, replace the file name with the new file name.
-By replacing the file names, the tailored gates are transferred to the new files.
-This modified Gating-ML can be imported to the new experiment to apply the tailored gates.
+By replacing the file names, the gates are transferred with the specific location information linked to the new files.
+This modified Gating-ML can be imported to the new experiment.

 References